siplab-gt/cleo/docs/overview.rst

 ^^^^^^^^^^^^^^^^^^^
 The starting point for using Cleo is a Brian spiking neural network model of the system of interest.
 For those new to Brian, the `docs <https://brian2.rtfd.io>`_ are a great resource.
 If you have a model built with another simulator or modeling language, you may be able to `import it to Brian via NeuroML <https://brian2tools.readthedocs.io/en/stable/user/nmlimport.html>`_.

 Perhaps the biggest change you may have to make to an existing model to make it compatible with Cleo's optogenetics and electrode recording is to give the neurons of interest coordinates in space.
-See the :doc:`tutorials` or the :mod:`cleosim.coordinates` module for more info.
+See the :doc:`tutorials` or the :mod:`cleo.coords` module for more info.

 You'll need your model in a Brian :class:`~brian2.core.network.Network` object before you move on.
 E.g.,::